• Home /

 • You have a decent history of paying your bills and rent on time

-Your mortgage approval may require evidence of assets, landlord contact information, recent W-2s, tax returns, and more if this isn’t you.
+Your mortgage approval may require evidence of assets, landlord contact information, recent W-2s, tax returns, and more if these trait don’t describe you.

 Your mortgage lender will make a mortgage approval checklist for you.
 Most mortgage loans are approved in a few days.